sylabiUrl: /media/hcfpyw32/mat-923.pdf

 Designing and evaluating authentic assessment requires careful thought and analysis.
 This course will engage participants in a deeper look at assessment and provide useful tools to enhance assessment practices.
 This course may be completed with or without students.

-This course is applicable towards the Mathematics Teaching Certificate.
+This course is applicable towards the Mathematics Teaching Certificate and Curriculum Design and Assessment Certificate.

 More courses that may interest you: